gfbarbieri/gfbarbieri/content/code_tutorials/math/counting/coin_die.md

     ['1', '2', '3', '4', '5', '6']

-If you prefer the statement "rolling two six-sided die once", then you can create all possible outcomes of rolling two identical die in the following matter.

-Using the <b>product()</b> function, we will perform a Cartesian product of the list <b>die</b> and itself.
-Each permutation will be stored in a list called <b>dice_permutations</b>.
+If you prefer the statement "rolling two six-sided die once", then you can create all possible outcomes of rolling two identical die using the <b>product</b> function, returning a Cartesian product of the list <b>die</b> and itself.

 ```python
 dice_permutations = list(itertools.product(die, die))
 ```

-If you prefer the statement "rolling one six-sided die twice", then create all possible outcomes using the repeat option instead of explicitly stating the two lists.
+If you prefer the equivalent statement "rolling one six-sided die twice", then create all possible outcomes using the repeat option instead of explicitly stating the two lists.

 ```python